Anna Zatonskih

-Anna Zatonskih (born Hanna Vitaliivna Zatonskih (Note: Ганна Віталіївна Затонських), July 17, 1978) is a Ukrainian American chess player who holds the titles International Master (IM) and Woman Grandmaster (WGM).
+Anna Zatonskih (born Hanna Vitaliivna Zatonskih (Note: Ганна Віталіївна Затонських), July 17, 1978) is a Ukrainian and American chess player who holds the titles International Master (IM) and Woman Grandmaster (WGM).
 She is a four-time U.S. women's champion, as well as a former Ukrainian women's champion.

 Career

 Born July 17, 1978, in Mariupol, Ukraine (then part of the Soviet Union), Zatonskih learned chess at age five from her parents, who are both strong players.
 Her father Vitaly is rated about 2300, while her mother is a candidate master.
 Anna beat her mother for the first time at age 14.

 Zatonskih won many Ukrainian girls' titles in several age categories.
 In 1999 she was awarded the WGM title by FIDE.
 She won the Ukrainian Women's Championship in 2001.
 She represented Ukraine in two Women's Chess Olympiads, at Istanbul 2000 at Bled 2002, and in two Women's European Team Championships, Batumi 1999 (where she won a silver medal on her board) and Leon 2001.

 She has played on the U.S. national team in all Women's Olympiads since 2004 and in four Women's World Team Championships.
 Her team won the team silver medal in the 2004 Olympiad and the team bronze in the 2008 Olympiad; she also won the gold medal on at the 2008 Olympiad, and the silver medal on board one at the 2017 Women's World Team Championship.
 In 2023, she played on Board 2 for Team USA in the FIDE Women's Team Championship, helping Team USA reach the semifinals.